 As this version of android does not use multiple key-presses and will fail the.KL defaults you to the shitty generic.kl file.
 Here's the log of what happens if you do not modify it.

 E/KeyLayoutMap( 468): /system/usr/keylayout/Vendor_2836_Product_0001.kl:41: Expected key flag label, got 'ALT'.
 I/EventHub( 468): New device: id=7, fd=156, path='/dev/input/event4', name='OUYA Game Controller', classes=0x80000141, configuration='', keyLayout='/system/usr/keylayout/Generic.kl', keyCharacterMap='/system/usr/keychars/Generic.kcm', builtinKeyboard=false, wakeMechanism=EPOLLWAKEUP, usingClockIoctl=true

 Yeah, suck city.
 But if you modify lane 41 to use just one key then your Ouya Controller behaves perfectly fine.

 The amazon fire comes with almost no joystick keymap support!
-You can have a copy of my /system/usr/keylayout folder.
+You can have a copy of my /system/user/key layout folder.
 I made a download link for you to grab them all.
-Original template is from my CyanogenMOD blog but if you want to try it out on your android go for it.
+The original template is from my CyanogenMOD blog but if you want to try it out on your android go for it.

 Server protect you, don't die.